luncliff/Comparison-Go-CppTBB/README.md

 # Comparison of Go and C++ TBB on Parallel Processing

-This is repository for research result.
+This is repository for research codes.
-Unfortunately, the C++ codes expects Windows environment with Visual Studio 2015 or later.
+C++ codes expects Windows developing environment with Visual Studio 2015 or later.

+#### Author
+[Park Dong-Ha](luncliff@gmail.com) : Dept. of Computer Science & Engineering, Dongguk University
+#### Advisor
+Prof. Moon Bong-Kyo : Dept. of Computer Science & Engineering, Dongguk University

 ## Abstract
 Applying concurrent structure and parallel processing are a common issue for these day’s programs.
 In this research, Dynamic Programming is used to compare the parallel performance of Go language and Intel C++ Thread Building Blocks.
 The experiment was performed on 4 core machine and its result contains execution time under Simultaneous Multi-Threading environment.
 Static Optimal Binary Search Tree was used as an example.